chroma-core/chroma/docs/cip/CIP-07102024_Write_Ahead_Log_Pruning_Vacuuming.md

 ## Proposed Changes

-Two additional things will be done after write transactions:

-1. The `embeddings_queue` table will be pruned to remove rows that are no longer needed.
+After every write transaction, if `log:prune` is enabled, the `embeddings_queue` table will be pruned to remove rows that are no longer needed.
 Specifically, rows with a sequence ID less than the minimum sequence ID of any active subscriber will be deleted.
 (As long as this is done continuously, this is a relatively cheap operation.)
-2. `PRAGMA freelist_count` will be checked to see if the number of free pages multiplied by the page size is greater than the `log:vacuum_threshold` parameter.
-If so, `PRAGMA incremental_vacuum` is run to free up pages, up to `log:vacuum_limit`.
-This adds latency to write transactions, but will not block read transactions.

-### New configuration parameters

-**`log:vacuum_threshold`**:

-- Default: 1GB
-- Unit: megabytes (Postgres' convention)
-- Usage: this helps avoid excessive fragmentation—without this parameter, or if it's set to `0`, it is effectively the same as SQLite's full vacuum mode.

-**`log:vacuum_limit`**:

-- Default: 0
-- Unit: megabytes (Postgres' convention)
-- Usage: vacuuming adds latency to write transactions.
-This allows rough control over the added latency by only vacuuming free pages up to this limit.
-If set to `0`, vacuuming will always reclaim all available space.
-If set to a small non-zero value, it's possible that
+This does not directly reduce the disk size of the database, but allows SQLite to reuse the space occupied by the deleted rows—thus effectively bounding the disk usage of the `embeddings_queue` table by `hnsw:sync_threshold`.

 ## Public Interfaces

-In addition to the configuration parameter described above, a new `chroma vacuum` command will be added to the CLI to manually perform a full vacuum of the database.
-Usage:
+### New collection configuration parameters

+**`log:prune`**:

+- Default: `true`
+- Usage: this exists mainly to ease migration.
+The only reason to set this to `false` is if your application is extremely latency-sensitive.

+### New CLI command

 ```bash
 chroma vacuum --path ./chroma_data